Catchy title, huh?

 What works for one person or family may or may not work for another, even if the situations appear similar.

 Everyone has to decide what works best for them, and although it may go against what another feels is right, should not be shot down on the simple basis of ideological differences.

-There are times when tough love and harsh words are are more poignant, like when someone is repeatedly making the same same choices that negatively impacts them, but when speaking to masses of reader in a general sense there is no way that spewing regurgitated advice and theories will be of any benefit.
+There are times when tough love and harsh words are more poignant, like when someone is repeatedly making the same choices that negatively impact them, but when speaking to masses of readers in a general sense there is no way that spewing regurgitated advice and theories will be of any benefit.